dysosmus/miniflux/README.markdown

 ### Which browser is compatible with Miniflux?

-Miniflux is tested with the last version of Mozilla Firefox, Google Chrome and Safari.
+Miniflux is tested with the latest versions of Mozilla Firefox, Google Chrome and Safari.

 I don't use Microsoft products, then I have no idea if Miniflux works correctly with Internet Explorer.